 Why Study Russian?

-Given the demands of globalization and the development of a western-style economy in Russia, the need for Americans with a thorough knowledge of Russian language and culture is ever increasing.
-Notre Dame graduates who have made Russian a centerpiece of their undergraduate education--often in conjunction with majors in Government, History, and Economics--have entered a variety of challenging and rewarding careers.
-Our former students are using their Russian skills for companies such as Ernst and Young, First Bank of Boston, and Linklaters & Alliance in New York, all of which have offices in Russia.
-Two of our majors have also served as advisors to the former Soviet Republics of Kazakhstan and Kirghizia.
+Given the demands of globalization, the need for Americans with a thorough knowledge of Russian language and culture is ever increasing.
+Notre Dame graduates who have made Russian a centerpiece of their undergraduate education--often in conjunction with majors in Political Science, History, and Economics--have entered a variety of challenging and rewarding careers.
+Our former students have used their Russian skills for companies such as Ernst and Young and Linklaters & Alliance in New York, which have offices in Russia; two of our majors have served as advisors to the former Soviet Republics of Kazakhstan and Kirghizia.

 Knowing Russian opens up one of the richest cultural traditions in the Western world.
 The novels of Tolstoy and Dostoevsky, Chekov's plays, the operas of Tchaikovsky, and Chagall's paintings are just a few of the treasures Russia has bequeathed to the world.
 Courses devoted to the classics of Russian literature and the culture that engendered them provide an opportunity to discuss the most important political, social, philosophical, theological, and artistic questions of our time.